 I've ridden the Mango 16000 km (10000 miles) since it was new 22 months ago.
-That's only an average of 700 km per month, which won't impress anyone.
+That's only an average of 700 km per month, which won't impress anyone who's working towards a world record.
 I work just one day a week in Groningen now, so I'm not riding the Mango to commute quite so often as I was.

 On the other hand, our car needed its APK (annual inspection) this week.
 This was a chance to take note of how much we've been using it.
 For the first three years that we lived here, it wasn't used at all, but fourteen months ago we started the process of getting it on the road.
 Since then, between us, we've driven 2400 km (1500 miles).